Overview

 Opportunities

-Dairy production is increasing due to government incentives and sanitary regulations that provide protection against contraband cheese from Nicaragua and Honduras.
-Soybean meal is an essential ingredient used in cattle and swine feed mix.
+Dairy production is increasing due to government incentives and sanitary regulations that protect contraband cheese from Nicaragua and Honduras.
+Soybean meal is a key ingredient in cattle and swine feed mix.
 CAFTA-DR offers immediate access to U.S. soybean meal with no tariffs or quotas.

-Close to three million Salvadorans reside in the United States and annually remit more than USD 7 billion to relatives in El Salvador, representing approximately 25% of GDP.
+Approximately 2.3 million Salvadorans reside in the United States and annually remit more than USD 8 billion to relatives in El Salvador, equivalent to approximately 25% of the country’s GDP.
 The remittances, in turn, raise Salvadoran consumers’ disposable income and expenditures.
 The typical consumer believes U.S. products are of superior quality and is generally willing to pay a premium price.
-Nevertheless, the relatively high price of U.S. products can be a constraint to increasing market share and attracting new customers.
+Nevertheless, the relatively high cost of U.S. products can be a constraint to increasing market share and attracting new customers.
 In addition, while opportunities exist for U.S. suppliers, competition from Central America, Mexico, Chile, and the European Union (EU) is substantial.

 In summary, at least 1.2 million consumers, or 20% of the population, are buying U.S. consumer-ready products.
-Households are continuously searching for convenience in food preparation.
-The affluent segment of the population is being served by boutique-style supermarkets such as Super Selectos stores in upscale neighborhoods in the Greater San Salvador Metropolitan area.
-A younger generation joining the labor force is providing growth to retail consumption and increasing the use of eCommerce.
+Households are continually seeking convenience in food preparation.
+Boutique-style supermarkets, such as Super Selectos stores, located in upscale neighborhoods within the Greater San Salvador Metropolitan area, cater to the affluent segment of the population.
+A younger generation entering the labor force is driving growth in retail consumption and increasing the use of eCommerce.

 Resources